John Taylor (14th Congress)

-John Taylor was a United States Representative from South Carolina.
+John Taylor (d.
+July 12, 1821) was a United States Representative from South Carolina.
 His birth date is unknown.
 Taylor was a member of the South Carolina House of Representatives, 1802–1805.
 He was elected as a Republican to the Fourteenth Congress (March 4, 1815 – March 3, 1817) but was an unsuccessful candidate for reelection to the Fifteenth Congress in 1816 and for election to the Seventeenth Congress in 1820.

-His death date is unknown.
+After his time in Congress he served as receiver of public monies at the U.S. government land office at Cahawba, Alabama.

+He died on July 12, 1821 in Cahawba.

 He married Mary Margaret Smith, the daughter of South Carolina Senator William Smith.
 Their daughter, Mary Margaret Smith Taylor, married journalist and planter Meredith Calhoun.